sujitha013/C-Programs/ARRAYS.md

     return 0;
 }
 ```
-##32.
-Create a function to calculate the average of elements in an array
+##32.Create a function to calculate the average of elements in an array
 ```c
 #include<stdio.h>
 float avg_of_the_array(int[],int);